nmwsharp/geometry-central/docs/docs/surface/algorithms/vector_heat_method.md

     VertexData<Vector2> logmap = signpostTri->restrictToInput(logmapIntrinsic);
     ```

     By default, the resulting logarithmic map has coordinates defined in the tangent space of the source point on the intrinsic mesh.
 At vertices these spaces are the same, but at a general `SurfacePoint` inside some face you might want to align tangent spaces; see the [intrinsic triangulation](/surface/intrinsic_triangulations/basics) documentation for details.
+There may or may not be a builtin method to do the alignment, depending on your setting.